-Moonbeam is paving the way for the next generation of decentralized applications through connected contracts.
+Moonbeam is paving the way for the next generation of connected applications through cross-chain connected contracts.
 This advancement unites the functionalities of many blockchains and makes them accessible to developers on Moonbeam, changing the way developers and users think about and use blockchain technology.

 By removing the constraints of the past, namely a fragmented user experience, Moonbeam is leading the way toward wider adoption and new use cases.
 Connected contracts represent a monumental shift forward in usability by allowing end users to couple any token with functionality located on any blockchain, all in the context of a single application user experience.